gpdowney/lightweightLSAT/pages/game/rules.md

 You could make many Flashcards from this page.

-But also, there are many fine ways to Draw Rules.
+And there are many fine ways to Draw Rules.
 As always, experiment to figure out what works for you.

+In general, useful Rules visually match your board.
+For example, don't copy my vertical Stack if you draw Group games horizontally.

 If you encounter a weird or unique rule...

 - adapt or combine common Drawings,
 - use a Split to take care of it upfront, or
-- Draw it as best you can.
+- Draw it as best you can and Move On.

 ## Placements